 I enjoy all aspects of general practice and love the variety that the day can bring.
 I have kept up my enthusiasm for ENT and also work as the Clinical Lead for ENT in OXFORDSHIRE at the CCG, trying to improve ENT services for patients.

-I have two children and enjoy swimming when I get a bit of free time!
+I have three children and enjoy swimming when I get a bit of free time!
 We have recently acquired a campervan which hopefully will bring lots of fun adventures in the future

 Dr Elizabeth Morris